 Consider checking on whether your child’s information was part the breach as well.
 The identities of children are often stolen because they are seldom monitored.
 In those cases, you may not find out until your child applies for a student loan.
 The good news is, since minors can’t open credit cards, resolution is typically a bit easier than with adults.

-Using a service like Credit Karma, which is a free app available for smartphones, can give you easy access to your credit scores and activity, and I find it to be a convenient option for the ongoing monitoring of activity on my accounts, as well as receiving notifications when a credit inquiry may be made.
+Using a free service like Credit Karma, which is a free app available for smartphones, can give you easy access to your credit scores and activity, and I find it to be a convenient option for the ongoing monitoring of activity on my accounts, as well as receiving notification when a credit inquiry may be made.

 Most Americans are finding that their mailboxes are once again being stuffed with those “prequalified” credit card offers.
 In order to make it easy for you to apply, these offers are often prefilled with a lot of your personal information, making them easy targets for identity thieves.
 You can now turn a majority of these offers off by visiting www.optoutprescreen.com and opting-out.
 You can opt to turn them off for 5 years, or forever!

 As for the rest of your mail, be sure to shred anything which may have any personally identifiable information.
 Any mail that you throw away unopened should also be shredded because you don’t know what information it may include.

 Most people only send two kinds of mail from home: bill payments and greeting cards.
 Both of these typically contain a check with your name, account number, routing information, address, and phone number; a lot of what’s needed to steal your identity.
 What’s more is that we put up a little red flag on our mailboxes which makes it easy for would-be thieves to find it!
 Consider bringing any of this type of mail to your post office or using a blue USPS mailbox which may be more secure.